jeremyevans/tilt/README.md

 returns a new finalized mapping that is frozen, cannot be modified, and will not lazy load template classes not already loaded.
-Users of Tilt are encouraged to manually require the template libraries they desire to use, and then freeze the mappings. {Tilt.finalize!} will replace Tilt's default mapping with a finalized versions, as well as freeze {Tilt} so that no further changes can be made.
+Users of Tilt are encouraged to manually require the template libraries they desire to use, and then freeze the mappings.
+Tilt.finalize! will replace Tilt's default mapping with a finalized versions, as well as freeze Tilt so that no further changes can be made.

 ~~~ruby